 Each version has its advantages and disadvantages.

-The Inverting versions offers a high input impedance
+The inverting versions offer high input impedance.

 ST allows equation entry for all four input and output threshold voltages and the R2 edit fields.
 So if you know you need 0.65 volts of noise immunity, and your rising threshold has to be 2.461 volts, you simply enter 2.461-0.65 for your falling input.
-You don’t have to use a calculator to use this calculator.
+You don’t have to use a calculator to use this calculator!
 Your output voltage levels will typically be the voltage supply rails of the comparator chip used.

 Visit my other pages: